CodyTolene/pip-boy-apps/apps/fileexplorer/README.md

 - Use the top-left or top-right rotary wheels or the front radio tuner to scroll.
-- Press the left rotary wheel or front radio tuner to play or stop media.
+- Use the left rotary wheel or front radio tuner to play or stop media.
-- Press the top-right torch button to toggle the screen brightness.
+- Use the top-right torch button to toggle the screen brightness.
-- Press the bottom-right power button to restart the device.
+- Use the bottom-right power button to restart the device.

 ### Instructions